Accessible videos for everyone, as easy as possible

 What is Scribit.pro?

-Scribit in action: sample video
+Scribit in action: example video

 Necessary support